gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ##### !question

-The mismatch of feedback loops for decisions is why DoD is struggling to adopt DevSecOps.
+The mismatch of feedback loops for decisions is the **primary reason** why the  DoD is struggling to adopt DevSecOps.

 ##### !end-question

 ##### !options

-* True
-* False
+* True; this unique to the DoD
+* True; this occurs in all organizations
+* False; this is a unique DoD problem
+* False; this occurs in all organizations

 ##### !end-options

 ##### !answer

-* False
+* False; this occurs in all organizations

 ##### !end-answer